rustielin/Blockchain-Notes/note4.md

 assuming any malicious party controls 10% or less of the network hash power.

-Double Spend — Bribing Miners {#double-spend-bribing-miners .unnumbered}
+Double Spend — Bribing Miners
 =============================

 We have shown that if Alice controls more than 50% of the total network